 Many collectors are interested in coins composed of precious metals such as silver and gold; these coins, of course, cannot be found in circulation — unless you get very lucky!
 These collectors rely on coin dealers who have storefronts, websites or other sales channels to help build their collections.
 Modern coins can often be purchased directly from the issuing mint as well.

 Dealers are easy to find through the NGC Dealer Locator and the Professional Numismatists Guild (PNG), whose members are bound by a strict code of ethics and professionalism.

 There are numerous collecting areas, and what someone chooses to collect depends on their interests, budget and other factors.
-Some collectors prefer vintage coins (generally defined as mid-20th century and earlier), others prefer modern coins, and there are many who collect both.
+Coins, tokens and medals from ancient times to the present day can be collected on any budget.

 Among the most common types of collections:

 - Date set: a complete set of every date and mintmark issued of a particular coin design.